eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 layout: distill
 title: 'Coarse Correction: Is STAR Actually More Accurate than Approval?'
 date: 2026-08-01
-description: Why Approval with a delayed runoff might be far more robust than a more granular and expressive voting system like STAR when voters are misinformed and fatigued.
+description: Why Approval with a delayed runoff might be far more accurate than STAR voting when voters are misinformed and fatigued.
 importance: 1
 tags: voting
 category: polisci